telerik/reporting-docs/knowledge-base/page-level-summary-for-table-groups.md

 ## Suggested Workarounds
 The [scope](../expressions-scope) that may be provided in the _PageExec_ and other (Page Functions)[../expressions-page-functions] should be linked to a report item, for example, a TextBox.
 The Table Groups are not directly related to report items and that's why the page aggregates cannot be based on the Table Group scope.
-That said, you cannot provide the name of the Table Group as a scope for a Page function.
+That said, you cannot provide the name of the Table Group as a scope for a [Page Function](../expressions-page-functions).
-There are two approaches to work arounds this limitation.
+There are two approaches to work around this limitation.

 1. You may replace the Table Groups with [Report Groups](../data-items-how-to-add-groups-to-report-item).
 The Report groups are associated with a dedicated report item.
 For example, you may place the table in the Report Group Header section, and [Bind](../expressions-bindings) its DataSource to the parent's DataSource, that would be